 Plan to leave early if you wish to see a lot.
 Either way, be prepared for a long day.

 Pro-tip: Plan a Berchtesgaden day trip on the weekend.
-That is because Bayern Tickets are valid between 9am – 3am on weekdays whereas on weekends, they are valid throughout the day.
+Bayern Tickets are valid between 9 a.m. and 3 a.m. on weekdays, whereas on weekends, they are valid throughout the day.
 So, if you plan it over the weekend, you can leave early!

 How to get to Berchtesgaden from Salzburg?